pnbeldor/CSVFileHandler/README.md

 "51.176094, -113.923462" \
 ```
 ## Performance Consideration
-Consider optimize with the following performance considerations:
+Consider optimizing the application with the following performance considerations:
    * Pre-converting DMS to decimal during CSV loading
    * Adding a cache for parsed coordinates
    * Using parallel processing for the search
    * Better handling of the exceptions
    * Adding unit tests